antonionehme/riscv-exercise-solved/README.md

 In-address space security exception root@cheribsd-riscv64-hybrid:/mnt/riscv-exercise/task # Jan 13 14:22:55 cheribsd-riscv64-hybrid kernel: pid 733 (buffer-overflow-pur), uid (0): Failed to open coredump file 'buffer-overflow-pur.core', error=13

-This is because of the security checks in
+This is due to the spacial protection properties offered through Cheri Pure-Capability:
+The narrow bounds imposed by the compiler when using the pure capability mode prevents the use of pointers to manipulate unintended objects (variable c in this case).

  ```